oscdoctest/Qi-Docs/docs/QiView_information.rst

 The QiViewMapProperty is similar a QiViewProperty but adds a Mode detailing one or more actions taken on the Property.

 The following table shows the QiViewMapProperty fields.
-The QiViewMap cannot be written, it can only be retrieved from Qi, so required and optional have no meaning.
+The QiViewMap cannot be written; it can only be retrieved from Qi, so required and optional have no meaning.

 +---------------------------+--------------------------------+--------------------------------------------------+